neftjs/neft/index.coffee.md

 *Networking.Request* Networking::createRequest(*Object* options)
 ----------------------------------------------------------------

-Creates new local or server request.
+Creates local or server request.

 Given *options* object is used to create [Networking.Request][].